-For information on the State of Michigan's financial aid programs, visit the state's website.
+For information on the State of Michigan's financial aid programs, such as the Tuition Incentive Program (TIP) or Michigan Competitive Scholarship (MCS), visit the state's website.
 Students who reside in other states may look up the financial aid programs offered by their state by visiting finaid.org's state government page.

 Federal funds are limited to students working on their first undergraduate degree.
 Students who have met degree requirements are no longer eligible for the following awards, even if the student elects not to seek conferral of the degree until a later semester.